cs0320/notes/book/src/equality-contracts/equality-contracts.md

 **Exercise:** try to come up with a situation where breaking one of these requirements would result in buggy behavior.
 You may use built-in data structures for these examples, or not, as you wish.

-## Final Takeaways
+## Takeaways

 Java's `record`s automatically define `equals` and `hashCode` for you---assuming that you wanted all fields of the record to be included in calculating these.
 This is one of many ways they are convenient.
 (Unfortunately, you can't have a `record` extend another to add more fields.)

-Documenting the expectations you have for anyone using, or extending, your classes is not just best practice; it will save real time and frustration.
+**Documenting the expectations** you have for anyone using, or extending, your classes is not just best practice; it will save real time and frustration.
 Similarly, be willing to glance at the documentation for methods you're using---you might be surprised what you find.

 All of this will be important for how we evaluate your work in future sprints.

-## Closing Session

-We'll spend remaining time in class on the above testing example and/or discussing CSV.